laktak/tome/README.md

 # 🔁 TOME Playbooks

-Playbooks are interactive scripts that keep your recurring commands (or what you would otherwise search for in the bash history).
+Playbooks are a simple but powerful tool to manage recurring (shell) commands.

+Instead of using the built-in history you write your commands in VIM.

+Pro:
+- your commands live in a text file and you don't have to search the history
+- you can have a playbook per project or manage them however you like
-But playbooks are not just for bash, you can run them in any terminal application:
+- playbooks are not just for the shell, they can also send commands into a ssh session, into a docker container, a sql client, etc.

-- any shell like bash, fish or zsh
-- on all your servers with ssh
-- in a database client (like postgres, sqlite, mysql, etc.)
-- inside a docker container

-all without any further setup.
+Con:
+- you need to change your habits - fortunately TOME makes this very easy

 ![intro](https://github.com/laktak/tome/wiki/assets/intro1.gif)